ToddButler93/taserver/data/gamesettings/pugNAmixer/README.md

 - Nerfed fire interval from 0.1 to 0.16.
 - Nerfed clip size from 20 to 16.
 - Nerfed Spare ammo from 132 to 112.
+- Buffed Eagle by giving it hold to fire.

 #### Doombringer
 - Mines Banned.